grammyjs/grammY/CONTRIBUTING.md

   There are both official plugins and third-party plugins.
   Our official plugins need to be of high quality (100 % TypeScript, ES6, Deno support, docs that are on par with grammY, semver, etc).
   Third-party plugins are independent and anyone can do them however they want.
-  If a third-party plugins was to be listed on the website, some docs would be nice.
+  If a third-party plugin was to be listed on the website, some docs would be nice.
 - **Storage adapters.**
   Please send a message to the [group chat](https://telegram.me/grammyjs) if you want to create an offical storage adapter for the [session plugin](https://grammy.dev/plugins/session.html).
   You will be granted all necessary permissions, and the repository will be listed [here](https://grammy.dev/plugins/session.html#official).